slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 #### Using serial (UART)
 Accuracy is slightly reduced in favor of tight timings and high-frequency stepping pulses.
 Pulse generation is unaffected by ESPHome's handling of other components or main thread execution.
 This means that the host microcontroller (e.g., ESP32) running ESPHome doesn't provide the step generation, but it is handled internally by the driver.
 Highly recommended for use with high microstep interpolation or true silent operation.
+>*The provided accuracy is often precise enough, but it depends on speeds and how often the component can write to the driver.*

 Relevant info can be found in [section 1.3][datasheet].